 War between organized groups goes far back into human history.
 Is it an integral part of our society?
 What do those who make war think they can gain from it?
 And how have we tried to control and eliminate it?
 Modern war, its causes, nature, and impact, and the continuing search for peace are the topics covered by the expert on international relations and professor at University of Oxford.
 She talks to the broadcaster and journalist Nik Gowing.

 The Trump Presidency, responses to Covid-19, and rising tensions around China suggest a global order in flux, pitting rule of law systems increasingly at odds with a new globalised authoritarianism and posing important questions for Britain and the EU.
-Peter Ricketts (Hard Choices) and Matthew d'Ancona (Identity, Ignorance, Innovation) debate the future of international diplomacy and the factors most likely to tip the balance.
+Lisa Nandy MP, Shadow Secretary of State for Foreign and Commonwealth Affairs, Peter Ricketts (Hard Choices), and Matthew d'Ancona (Identity, Ignorance, Innovation) debate the future of international diplomacy and the factors most likely to tip the balance.

 Jay Griffiths issues a passionate, poetic manifesto for urgent rebellion, as well as a paean to the beauty of the natural world, in Why Rebel?
 Rebel because our footprint on the Earth has never mattered more than now.
 Rebel because we need a politics of kindness, but the very opposite is on the rise.
 Rebel because nature is not a hobby, it is the life on which we depend.
 Only when it is dark enough can you see the stars, and they are lining up now to write rebellion across the skies.
-Jay is in conversation with the creator of the Transition Towns movement, Rob Hopkins.
+Jay is in conversation with the creator of the Transition Towns movement, Rob Hopkins, author of From What Is To What If: Unleashing the Power of Imagination to Create the Future We Want.

 The anthropologist, winner of the Samuel Johnson Prize for Into the Silence, discusses his new book on Colombia's complex past, present, and future, through the story of the great Río Magdalena.
 The river represents the political history of Colombia, home to the greatest ecological and geographical diversity on the planet.
 As he travels its length, he encounters people who have overcome years of conflict, informed by indigenous wisdom and an enduring spirit of place.
 Only in Colombia can a traveller wash ashore in a coastal desert, ascend narrow tracks through dense tropical forests and reach verdant Andean valleys rising to ice-clad summits.
 This wild and impossible geography finds fuses perfectly with the Colombian spirit: restive, potent, at times placid and calm, at others tortured and twisted.
 He talks to journalist Rosie Boycott.